setctrleng/Plant-wide_Oscillation_detection_ICA/README.md

 In order to use the presented code, follow the following steps:

 1. Generate data set to be analyzed
-2. Run the file "
+2. Run the file "main_file"
+3. Save the A and Y matrix
+4. Run the file "Finding_affected_controllers_by_IC"